ker0olos/vioux/README.md

 The UI uses [dioxus](https://github.com/DioxusLabs/dioxus) which is a react-like GUI library because css is the best human innovation since fire and [iced](https://github.com/iced-rs/iced) is still not production-ready.

-Scripts [plugins] connect with vioux through a local gRPC server (with reflection).
+Scripts [plugins] connect with vioux through a local gRPC server.

 > **Note**
 > Plugins are called [executed] during rendering and while seeking around in the project timeline.